thearchitector/dotfiles-arch/README.md

 > `fish` is a fully-equipped command line shell (like bash or zsh) that is smart and user-friendly. `fish` supports powerful features like syntax highlighting, autosuggestions, and tab completions that just work, with nothing to learn or configure (<https://fishshell.com/docs/current/tutorial.html>).

-For whichever shell you decide to use, be it `fish`, `zsh`, or `bash`, make sure to `-s` option in the `useradd` command to reflect the path to the corresponding executable.
+For whichever shell you decide to use, be it `fish`, `zsh`, or `bash`, make sure to change the `-s` option in the `useradd` command to reflect the path to the corresponding executable.
 For reference, the `-s` flag specifies your new user's default shell and the last argument is the name of your new user.
 For me, that is `egabriel` (for Elias Gabriel).

 At the same time, you need to specify the password for your new user.
 Because you're already logged in as `root`, you can simply change the password for your new user via the `passwd` command.